MarioTeachesTyping/Project-Cervello/README.md

 # Project Cervello

 ## 🧠 What it Does
-Project Cervello is an electroencephalogram device that will measure one's electrical activity in the brain and make suggestions that could improve one's health for the better.

 The brain is the physical basis for "you".
 It's activities not only keep our body up and functioning, it also serves as the center for processing the experiences, thoughts, & emotions that create our sense of identity & awareness.
 Project Cervello interprets input from an electroencephalogram (EEG) device to provide patients with a comprehensive summary of their brain's health: including alerts of irregularities in brain activity, a rating of their cognitive performance, mental health indicators & neuroplasticity insights.
 Based off the patients' results, Cervello will suggest possible lifestyle changes, excercises, & contacts to local medical specialists & services that could improve or maintain patient brain health.

 ## 💻 Potential Features